Oluwatosin-Fadaka/CatPhotoApp/README.md

 # CatPhotoApp
-The Cat Photo App is the first the first guided project in the Responsive Web Design Course on freeCodeCamp
+The Cat Photo App is the first the first guided test in the Responsive Web Design Course on freeCodeCamp